aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 > is the quintessential side effect.

 > **Hence**, if the value of a memory location, once initialized, does not change during the course of a program execution, then there’s nothing for
 > processors to compete over.
-You don’t need semaphores if you don’t have side effects!
 You can’t have concurrent update problems if you don’t update!